A Thousand Years of Good Prayers (short story collection): "Son"

 Han, a thirty-three-year-old gay man, returns to Beijing on vacation from the United States to see his mother.
 Instead of matchmaking for him as she usually does, she gives him gold jewelry and asks him to go to church with her.
 That request repulses him, as he does not value religion.
-The next day when they go to church, he opts out, but before waiting for his mother at the nearby Starbucks, a boy and a girl in rags asks Han and his mother for money.
+The next day when they go to church, he opts out, but before waiting for his mother at the nearby Starbucks, a boy and a girl in rags ask Han and his mother for money.
 She offers the children money to accompany her to church, but Han counters by offering double the amount if they do not go inside.
-The children take Han's offer, leave, and his mother goes inside.
+The children take Han's offer and leave, and his mother goes inside.
 While Han waits, he notices an automobile accident in the periphery but does not go to look, fearing it could involve the children he gave money to before.
-When he mother comes out, he tells her that he is gay, thinking that she will despise him, but she instead tells him that she loves him for who he is.
+When his mother comes out, he tells her that he is gay, thinking that she will despise him, but she instead tells him that she loves him for who he is.

 "The Arrangement"

 Young Ruolan learns from her godfather-like Uncle Bing that her parents married each other knowing both had secrets that would make a happy marriage impossible.
 Her mother is a "stone woman," and her father loves an older widow; their marriage was an "arrangement" for both of them.
 After many years of living apart but still remaining legally married, her father asks for a divorce, to which her mother says that he will have to take her to court.

 Ruolan is indifferent to much of divorce.
 Knowing he is in love with her mother, she asks Uncle Bing to run away with her telling him "that what a mother owes, a daughter pays back."
-He refuses, citing that her mother needs her now more than ever due to her failing health.
+He refuses as he has always loved Roulan's mother, and he's "one of those fools who puts a magic leaf in front of his eyes and stops seeing mountains and seas."

 "Death Is Not a Bad Joke If Told the Right Way"

 A young girl nicknamed "Little Blossom" stays with family friends, the Pangs, for a week every summer and winter in a quadrangle in Beijing.
 There she gets to be more free and bonds with the people in the house, including both Mr. Pang and Mrs. Pang.
-She learns of their secrets which she remembers fondly of until the day they are both passed.
+She learns of their secrets, which she remembers fondly until the day they have both passed.

 "Persimmons"

-Lao Da, a widow whose son was killed in a drowning "accident," kills seventeen people he feels were responsible for the incident.
-Members of his community weigh-in on his motive and the justification of the incident; most agree that while his actions are extreme, they are justified given the current corrupt system that took Lao Da's "softness like a persimmon" for granted.
+Lao Da, a widower whose son was killed in a drowning "accident," kills seventeen people he feels were responsible for the incident.
+Members of his community weigh in on his motive and the justification of the incident; most agree that while his actions are extreme, they are justified given the current corrupt system that took Lao Da's "softness like a persimmon" for granted.